Tropical Amplitudes: Explicit computations

-which is nothing but the exponentiated Feynman propagator of a scalar $\phi^3$ theory with coupling constant $g_{tach}$ and mass $m_\tach$.
-In this form, the modulus $X$ of the graph is the Schwinger proper time of the exchanged particle.
+This is simply the exponentiated the Feynman propagator of a scalar $\phi^3$ theory with coupling constant $g_\tach$ and mass $m_\tach$.
+In this form, the modulus $X$ of the graph corresponds to the Schwinger proper time of the exchanged particle, as in fig.~\ref{fig:4pttree}.

-We can now repeat the same operations in the two other kinematic regions to obtain $s$ and $t$ channel exchanges.
+The same computation can be repeated in the other two kinematic regions to obtain $s$- and $t$-channel exchanges.
 To conclude, one has to check that the integral over $\cD_0$ does yield only $O(\ap)$ contributions.
-In the pathological case of tachyon scattering, one has to slightly "cheat" and forget that $m_\tach$ is dependent of $\ap$ and rather consider it to be fixed.
-From that follows the desired result, i.e. the ``proof'' of the conjecture \ref{conj:KPtrop} and theorem \ref{thm:bostrop} for $n=4$ tachyons at $g=0$ in the bosonic string
+In the case of tachyon scattering, this is actually not true, due to the fact that the tachyon acquires an infinite negative mass squared $m_\tach^{2}=-4/\alpha'$ when $\apt$, which cancels the exponential damping induced by the factor $\ap$ already present in $\mathcal{Q}_{0,n}$.
+This is not surprising because tachyons generically lead to inconsistencies of the field theory.
+In the case of gravitons that we consider next, the limit will be well-defined and the integral over $\cD_0$ will vanish.